Punch and Judy: Comedy

-Despite Punch's unapologetic murders throughout the performances, it is still a comedy.
+Despite Punch's unapologetic murders throughout the performances, it is still considered a comedy.
 The humour is aided by a few things.
-Rosalind Crone (2006, p.
-1065) suggests that, since the puppets are carved from wood, their facial expressions cannot change, but are stuck in the same exaggerated pose, which helps to deter any sense of realism and to distance the audience.
+Rosalind Crone suggests that, since the puppets are carved from wood, their facial expressions cannot change, but are stuck in the same exaggerated pose, which helps to deter any sense of realism and to distance the audience.
 The use of the swazzle also helps to create humour, and that the swazzled sound of Punch's voice takes the cruelty out of Punch.
 According to Crone, a third aspect that helped make the violence humorous was that Punch's violence toward his wife was prompted by her own violence toward him.
 In this aspect, he retains some of his previous hen-pecked persona.
 This would suggest that, since Punch was merely acting violently out of self-defence, it was okay.
 This is a possible explanation for the humour of his violence toward his wife, and even towards others who may have somehow "had it coming."
 This suggestion better explains the humour of the violence toward the baby.
 Other characters that had to incur the wrath of Punch varied depending on the punchman, but the most common were the foreigner, the blind man, the publican, the constable, and the devil.

 Published scripts

 Punch is primarily an oral tradition, adapted by a succession of exponents from live performances rather than authentic scripts, and in constant evolution.
-There exist, however, some early published scripts of varying authenticity.
+They exist, however, in some early published scripts of varying authenticity.

 In 1828, the critic John Payne Collier published a Punch and Judy script under the title The Tragical Comedy or Comical Tragedy of Punch and Judy.
 The script was illustrated by the well-known caricaturist George Cruikshank.
 Collier said his script was based on the version performed by the "professor" Giovanni Piccini in the early 19th century, and Piccini himself had begun performing in the streets of London in the late 18th century.
 The Collier/Cruickshank Punch has been republished in facsimile several times.
 Collier's later career as a literary forger has cast some doubt on the authenticity of the script, which is rather literary in style and may well have been tidied up from the rough-and-tumble street-theatre original.

-A transcript of a typical Punch and Judy show in London of the 1840s can be found in Henry Mayhew's London Labour and the London Poor.
+A transcript of a typical Punch and Judy show in London may be found in Henry Mayhew's London Labour and the London Poor.